WożuczynBorough of Rachanie, Tomaszów District, Lubelskie Voivodship

 They [the Germans] had only handguns, not automatic rifles.
 They called out groups of four and those people had to run to the place where they were told to kneel and then they were shot in the back of the head.
 Four military policemen were allocated [to shooting] and two to calling them out from the hut.
 When a mother with a child was walking, he grabbed her child by the leg, shot it in the head and threw on the top of the pile of corpses.
 She went mad.
 It was terrible…

 Then knocking out gold teeth commenced.
 A man called Wiater did it, I don’t remember his first name.
 It was an employee who was responsible for keeping order in the settlement.
-He held the by the hair covered in blood and shook out the teeth and gave them to Hans [one of the policemen].
+He grabbed the hair covered in blood and shook out the teeth and gave them to Hans [one of the policemen].
 I saw it with my own eyes.
 Later a sledge arrived and waited until the dental check of all the old people ended.
 Earlier, one of the military policemen took whatever they had, rings and all, before they left [the shed.]
 So only gold teeth were left.
 When they finished knocking off teeth, they started placing them [the bodies] on the sledge.
 They did several transports.
 No one was undressed, they ran as they were standing because they were told to run to the place where [they were killed]: ‘schnell, schnell!’
 (Bytom, 10 May 2017.)

 In 1950 a judge from the Criminal Municipal Court in Tomaszów Lubelski, accompanied by two eyewitnesses, did a site inspection of the Jewish mass grave.
 As a result a description of the grave was written together with its exact location.
 This is how this place looked like in 1950: “The common grave is rectangular: 15 metres long and 6 metres wide.
 The grave does not have a mound, in two places it is sunken – about 20 cm deep.
 It is located in a field within the borders of the Michałów farm.
 According to the eyewitnesses present at the site inspection, bodies of approx. 50 people were buried in the grave – both men and women, including two children who were murdered on the square of the Wożuczyn sugar plant in November 1940.
 Some of the murdered Jews used to work in the Wożuczyn sugar plant while approx. 25 people were brought in from the surrounding villages.”
 (IPN BU 175/166, p.1)